 I scribbled furiously, my handwriting growing less legible with each sampling.
 I couldn't possibly tell you about all of them.
 For one thing, even the truest of tongues can tire from that much tasting.
 Even with palate cleansers (some wonderfully nutty Parmesan, herbed crackers and some kind of sugarcoated hazelnut thing that I couldn't have due the possibility that my face might erupt in hives) it started to get a little difficult to pick out all of the complexities toward the end.
 Also, I couldn't stop giggling.
 I needed a big glass of water and at least an hour of sitting-on-a-bench time to avoid possible felony charges were I to drive.
 It's a good thing we weren't in a hurry, and it's for this reason I suggest renting a limo (or at least enlisting a reliable DD) if you are winery-hopping-- when you're ready to move on you just go; we had to wait it out.

-What an awesome job!
+Tasting and note-taking.
+What an awesome job! |

 My favorite wine was (not surprisingly) their best seller: The Marechal Foch; a robust, jammy red with a woody, peat smell and a smoky strong smack at the back of the mouth.
 Not far behind the Foch is a much different but just as iconic wine, the Freelings Creek Reserve Riesling (which I described a little in Part One of the field trip).
 Very different, just as delicious.